Jayroo5245/SwiftSoundManager/README.md

 SwiftSoundManager
 =================

-Simple example project on how to do sound in swift
+Simple example project on how to play sounds using swift